Mira Mesa Community Planning Group

 Meetings: The Mira Mesa Community Planning Group meets the third Monday of each month, except in January and February.
 Since those two Mondays are holidays, meetings are instead held the Thursday following the third Monday.
 For information about upcoming meetings and general information about the Planning Group, contact Planning Group Chair Jeff Stevens at email@example.com.
 Planning Group meetings are held at the Mira Mesa Branch Library, 8405 New Salem Street, San Diego, CA 92126.
 The Planning Group usually does not meet in July or December.

-Next Meeting: The next MMCPG meeting will be on Monday, March 15 at 7:00 pm.
+Next Meeting: The next MMCPG meeting will be on Monday, May 17 at 7:00 pm.
 This will be a remote meeting.
 Information on how to attend will be included in the agenda.
-There will NOT be a Mira Mesa Community Plan Update subcommittee meeting this month
+There will be a Mira Mesa Community Plan Update subcommittee meeting at 5:30 pm, immediately preceding the Planning Group meeting.

 Agendas: The agenda is published at least 72 hours before each meeting.
 The publishing of the agenda is by email addressed to the City.
 The City then forwards it to all emails on a list it maintains.
 You can find information on getting onto that list here: https://www.sandiego.gov/planning/community/profiles/miramesa/agendas